 Logically, by setting the granularity to page, the application indicates that it’s going to continue functioning even if the underlying device is block-based.

-More detailed informations about granularity concept and each option can be found here.
+More detailed information about granularity concept and each option can be found here

 The last step is to create a mapping using described above